 Please note, that under Australian law, we are entitled to refuse you access to your information in certain circumstances, including where:

-Privacy complaints and disputes
+14. Privacy complaints

 We will aim to respond within seven (7) days of you making your complaint to acknowledge receipt of your complaint.
 It is our policy to investigate and resolve all complaints (where practicable) within thirty (21) days of receiving the complaint.
 Where it is a legal requirement to do so, then in the event we need more time to investigate and resolve your complaint, we will notify you as to the reasons why and seek your agreement to extend this thirty (21) day period (if you do not agree, we may then not be able to resolve your complaint).